 - ● Keen 8th graders considered (message me and we’ll chat)

 - ● 20+ years of ongoing personal tax experience in a professional capacity

 - ● Completed CPA Canada’s 2-year In-depth Tax Program (a series of courses designed for CPAs who specialize in tax)

 - ● Author of Math-U-See Stewardship – Canadian Supplement (a popular homeschool curriculum)

 - ● Teaching experience: 11 years homeschooling, 7 years co-op coordinator/teacher, many group classes, workshops and events

 - ● A laptop or desktop computer with StudioTax installed before the second class.
 Studiotax can be downloaded and used free of charge.
 You only need to pay the software license fee if you print or file a return.
 While we will be preparing returns in this course using the software, we won’t actually be filing any of them with Canada Revenue Agency.
 So, no software license fee required.
 Find Studiotax here.

-- ● Required text: Math-U-See Stewardship – Canadian Supplement (authored by me) – order & pay for this with the publisher ($20 + shipping & tax) and they will ship it directly to you.
+- ● Required text (authored by me): Math-U-See Stewardship – Canadian Supplement OR Math-U-See Stewardship – Canadian Supplement ebook version – order & pay for this with the publisher and they will ship it directly to you.
 It’s okay if you don’t receive the text before the first class – just order it as soon as you can. ⇒ Note that the text is part of a Christian financial stewardship program.
 For our purposes, we are going to use the Canadian supplement book on its own.
 The Canadian Supplement and this course focus on Canadian tax issues only and are faith neutral.

 - ● Google account – class work will be distributed through Google Classroom (see note below)